na-stewart/sanic-security/README.md

     app.run(host='0.0.0.0', port=8000, debug=True)
 ```

-WARNING: First time initialization may take up to a minute.

 All request bodies must be sent as `form-data`.
 For my below examples, I use my own custom json method: